Category Archives: German Royals

 Johann Wolfgang von Goethe. source: Wikipedia

-In 1809, the two duchies were united as one, and Karl August became Duke of Saxe-Weimar-Eisenach.
+In 1809, the two duchies were united and Karl August became Duke of Saxe-Weimar-Eisenach.
 Six years later, following the Congress of Vienna, Saxe-Weimar-Eisenach was elevated to a Grand Duchy with Karl August as its first Grand Duke.
 Much more liberal than many of his contemporaries, Karl August was the first German prince to grant a liberal constitution and to promote the freedom of the press.

 Grand Duke Karl August died at Castle Graditz in Graditz, Kingdom of Prussia, now in Saxony, Germany on June 14, 1828, and is buried in the Weimarer Fürstengruft in the Historical Cemetery in Weimar, Grand Duchy of Saxe-Weimar-Eisenach, now in Thuringia, Germany.